 These are my own thoughts on leadership & marketing they don’t represent Omikron’s positions, strategies or opinions.

 Albert Pusch (Jahrgang 1983) ist Diplom Betriebswirt (FH) und PR-Referent.
-Er leitet bis Januar 2012 das Marketing der Omikron Data Quality GmbH (FACT-Finder), ist Autor zahlreicher Fachbeiträge zu Marketing Strategie und PR im digitalen Zeitalter.
+Er leitet seit 2013 das Marketing der Omikron Data Quality GmbH mit die Technologiemarke FACT-Finder, ist Autor zahlreicher Fachbeiträge zu Marketing Strategie und PR im digitalen Zeitalter.
 Außerdem ist er Mitgründer und Autor von socialmedia-blog.de.

 Er studierte an der Hochschule Pforzheim Betriebswirtschaft mit dem Schwerpunkt Marketing-Kommunikation und Public Relations.
 Das Auslandssemester absolvierte er an der Universitas Gadjah Mada in Yogyakarta, Indonesien.